 Step 1 – Prep.
 Grease the pan.
 For easy removal of the bars, place parchment paper on the bottom and 2 sides of the pan.
 Gently grease the other two sides and then set aside.

 Step 2 - Make the base.
-In a large bowl, add cold cut up butter, flour, powdered sugar, and baking powder.
-Mix together using a fork or your hands, until big and small crumbs form (see photo below for reference).
+In a large bowl, add cold cut up or shredded butter, flour, powdered sugar, and baking powder.
+Mix together using a fork or your hands, until small crumbs form (see photo below for reference).
 Set aside 2 cups of the base for the topping.
+Take the remaining 2 cups of topping and using your hands, press together to form bigger and smaller streusel pieces.
+This will be used for the sprinkle on top.
+Press in the refrigerator to chill.

 Step 3 - Bake the base.
 Transfer the remaining crumb into the bottom of the pan and gently spread around and slightly up the sides.
 The base will form itself as it bakes, so just pressing it down lightly to form a nice soft buttery base!
 If you press it to hard, it will form a cracker-like crisp base.
 Bake for 15 minutes.